sn-chege/sn-chege/README.md

 ***My name is Stanley Ngugi & I am a Software Developer from Nairobi, Kenya***

-🧰 **Programming Stack**
+🧰 **My Programming Stack**

 👯 _I’m looking to collaborate on Multimedia Applications (like Audio & Video players), Processing.js, FOSS projects, Games and any technical solutions that improve the lives of people around me._

 📫 **How to reach me**